downred/authentication/README.md

 ## Features

 1. User registration and login
-2. Password reset functionality
-3. Bootstrap styling for a clean and modern look
+2. Bootstrap styling for a clean and modern look

 ## Dependencies